Philipp Czerner

 []

 The “Förderpreis” of the “Verein der Freunde der TU Clausthal” is given to a small number of outstanding PhD, MSc and BSc Theses each year.
 I received the award for my BSc thesis, where I built a neural network to classify certain graphs resulting from software repositories.
 We wanted to capture how realistic such a graph looked.
-To this end, I used metadata from publicly availabel Git repositories.
+To this end, I used metadata from publicly available Git repositories.
 To make the scraping more efficient, I re-implemented the relevant parts of the Git protocol, so that I could e.g. only save the metadata and avoid downloading the actual contents.
 I then converted the metadata into change-coupling graphs, from which I sampled training data (there were some interesting optimisations here).
 On top of this, I then implemented the neural network.
 While not going full bare-metal, I did stay reasonably close to the ground, e.g. by using the C++ API of TensorFlow and implementing many important convenience features (snapshotting, training visualisation) myself.

 The thesis was advised by Niklas Fiekas and supervised by Prof. Jürgen Dix.
 I would also like to thank Noura Al-Moubayed for helpful discussions.